sdipis/portfolio_site/README.md

 Project List (media grid management) https://dipidomain.com/admin/project_list.php

+- features a project search function to find project entries quickly
+- upload your media with the forms on side
+- create, edit, and delete projects
+- when creating a new project, the thumbnail image gets added to media table automatically so it is included in images array when a user lands on project.php

 (Make sure to upload your desired image before adding the project.
 It will auto fill the path of the latest img upload on the project add form.
 I need to fix this so it's all done in one go.)

 User Profile https://dipidomain.com/admin/profile.php